-\$1.3 Road Categories
+S1.3 Road Categories

-S1.3.1 Roads are categorised by this Specification into five types, each with a limiting capacity expressed in millions of standard axles (msa) as shown in Table S1.1.
+S1.3.1 Roads are categorised by this Specification into five types, each with a limiting capacity expressed in millions of standard axles (msa) as shown in Table S1.2.

-Table S1.1 Road Categories
+Table S1.2 Road Categories

-Road Category Traffic Capacity
+Road Category Traffic Loading

-Type 0 Type 1 Type 2 Type 3 Type 4 Roads carrying over 30 up to 125 msa Roads carrying over 10 up to 30 msa Roads carrying over 2.5 up to 10 msa Roads carrying over 0.5 up to 2.5 msa Roads carrying up to up 0.5 msa
+Туре 0 Roads carrying over 30 up to 125 msa

+Type 1 Roads carrying over 10 up to 30 msa

+Type 2 Roads carrying over 2.5 up to 10 msa

+Туре 3 Roads carrying over 0.5 up to 2.5 msa

+Type 4 Roads carrying up to up 0.5 msa

+Table S1.2

 - S1.3.2 Roads carrying more than 125 msa are not included in this Specification.
-Reinstatement designs for such roads shall be agreed between the Undertaker and the Authority, on an individual basis. - Road categories defined in Table S1.1 are based on the expected traffic to be carried by each road over the next 20 years.
+Reinstatement designs for such roads shall be agreed between the Undertaker and the Authority, on an individual basis. - S1.3.3 Road categories defined in Table S1.2 are based on the expected traffic to be carried by each road over the next 20 years.
 Each Authority shall categorise its road network on this basis and the Undertaker shall use the most current information available from the Authority.
-Where an Authority does not classify its roads as required by this Specification, the Undertaker shall determine the classification of these roads, as necessary, and provide a copy of the classification to all parties concerned. - Valid traffic flows shall be assessed by accurately monitoring commercial vehicles in excess of 1.5 tonnes unladen weight.
+Where an Authority does not classify its roads as required by this Specification, the Undertaker shall determine the classification of these roads, as necessary.
+The Undertaker shall make every effort to consult with the Authority in advance, and provide a copy of the classification to all parties concerned. - S1.3.4 Valid traffic flows shall be assessed by accurately monitoring commercial vehicles in excess of 1.5 tonnes unladen weight.
 Traffic growth rates shall be determined from the average of at least three separate assessments carried out over at least three years.
 Where traffic growth rates are expected to increase significantly, as a result of changing traffic patterns, only predictions generated from a recognised planning process may be used.
-A zero traffic growth rate shall be assumed until accurate information is available.
+A zero traffic growth rate shall be assumed until accurate information is available. - S1.3.5 Roads that have been constructed within the past twenty years, particularly new housing estate roads, may have been designed for additional Design Life in line with DMRB Standards.
+In these cases, the authority must notify the undertaker, in advance of the works, and the undertaker must reinstate the excavation to match the existing construction thickness.

-S1.3.5 The reinstatement shall be designed using materials specified in Appendices A1, A2, A9 and A11.
-The overall layer thickness shall be as specified in Appendices A3 to A7 for the various categories of carriageway, footway, footpath, cycle track, verge or unmade ground, and shall be compacted to the requirements of Section S10 and Appendix A8.
+S1.3.6 The reinstatement shall be designed using materials specified in Appendix A1, Appendix A2, Appendix A9 and Appendix A11.
+The overall layer thickness shall be as specified in Appendix A3 through to Appendix A7 for the various categories of carriageway, footway, footpath, cycle track, verge or unmade ground, and shall be compacted to the requirements of Section S10 and Appendix A8.

-\$1.4 Footway, Footpath and Cycle Track Categories
+S1.4 Footway, Footpath and Cycle Track Categories